kgateway-dev/community/CONTRIBUTING.md

 * [Big pull requests](#big-prs)
 * [Code review guidelines](#code-review-guidelines)

+Refer to the [contributing ladder doc](CONTRIBUTING.md) to understand the roles and contribution ladder within the community.

 ## Filing issues

 If you encounter a bug, please file an issue on GitHub in the k8sgateway/k8sgateway repo.